Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-service-grid-view-alerts.markdown

   </tr>
   <tr>
     <td>Status</td>
     <td>Severity of the alert (Warning, Severe).
 Expand the top-level alert to see the recurrences of the alert and if/when it was resolved.
-A green check mark indicates an alert than has been resolved.<td>
+A green check mark indicates an alert than has been resolved.</td>
   </tr>
   <tr>
     <td>Type</td>